 We have a strict “No Wing Clipping” policy for the first year, and preferably never!
 We believe full flight is a critical part of life for a healthy bird, for both mind and body.

 Our babies are weaned onto fresh vegetables, fruits, and sprouts, along with natural Tropican pellets and Higgins Sunburst Seed mix.
-The babies are exposed to all types of food for an easier adjustment to your preferences.
+The babies are exposed to all types of food for an easier adjustment to their preferences.

 Our birds are weaned one by one.
 From a very young age, they are part of our busy life.
 They get used to children screaming, cabinets opening and closing, dogs barking, and people handling and talking to them.
 Just hand feeding is not the answer to a friendly bird!
 Hand-feeding needs to be done slowly and meaningfully.
 At this time, it is important that the bird is aware of the breeder’s presence and his loving care.
 This time-consuming and continuing effort is the secret to wean a super friendly bird!

-Origin of African Grey Parrot
+About African Grey Parrot